Menu

 Absence Reporting

-If your child cannot attend school for any reason school must be informed.
+If your child is unable to attend school for any reason, the school must be informed.

-If your child has a medical appointment that interrupts their school day please ensure that we are also made aware of this in advance.
+If your child has a medical appointment that will interrupt their school day, please ensure that we are informed in advance.

-If we do not have a reason for a pupil’s absence, the Attendance Office will contact you via a telephone call or a text message.
+If we do not receive a reason for a pupil’s absence, the Attendance Officer will contact you by telephone call or MCAS message.

 Requests for leave of absence